ktafakkori/feloopy/README.md

 However, as some users might prefer a dedicated version, the following lists the available variants of FelooPy:

 <details>
-<summary>Basic variant</summary>
+<summary>Core variant</summary>

    This variant installs the base package without any additional features.
-It is the core variant.
 It installs FelooPy with its common dependencies.

    ```terminal
    pip install -U feloopy